The-Devoyage/graphql-mailer/README.md

 Of course, you are welcome to change any of this for your own needs!

 Types can be edited from within the `types` directory.

+Generate types based on GraphQL TypeDefs by running `npm run generate`.
+These are saved in `types/generated`.

 Context and authorization are parsed from within the `server.ts` file.